tarantool/doc/doc/reference/reference_lua/errcodes.rst

 Database error codes
 -------------------------------------------------------------------------------

-In the current version of the binary protocol, error messages, which are normally more descriptive than error codes, are not present in server responses.
-The actual message may contain a file name, a detailed reason or operating system error code.
+In the current version of the binary protocol, error messages, which are usually more descriptive than error codes, are not present in server responses.
+The actual message may contain a filename, a detailed reason or operating system error code.
 All such messages, however, are logged in the error log.
 Below are general descriptions of some popular codes.
-A complete list of errors can be found in file `errcode.h <https://github.com/tarantool/tarantool/blob/2.1/src/box/errcode.h>`_ in the source tree.
+A complete list of errors can be found in file `errcode.h <https://github.com/tarantool/tarantool/blob/master/src/box/error.h>`_ in the source tree.

 .. container:: table